MARTIMM/gtk-glade/README.md

 # Synopsis

 #### User interface file
-The first thing to do is designing a ui.
-The result saved by glade is shown below.
-It is only a part of it focused on an exit button.
-This file is saved in **example.ui**.
+The first thing to do is designing a ui and save it.
+A part of the saved result is shown below.
+It shows the part of an exit button.
+Assume that this file is saved in **example.glade**.
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <!-- Generated with glade 3.20.0 -->